First Year Student Housing Guide

 As a first-year student, you do not have the option to choose a specific building as we make assignments with the goal to create a well-rounded and diverse community of students.
 You do

 Incoming first-year students can apply for housing through our online housing selection application.
-Housing applications will be available online coinciding with the release of regular Admission decisions (no later than April 1, 2018.)
+Housing applications coinciding with the release of regular Admission decisions and will be available online April 1st, 2019.

 Please note that you will not be able to access the housing application until your Admission deposit has been paid.
 Within 48 hours of your deposit, you will be granted full access to all university systems and will be able to log on and apply for housing.